Welcome from our Head of School, Kathryn Park Cook

 A Quaker School

-Quakers are members of the Religious Society of Friends and place great value on personal experience, continuing revelation, and the asking of questions.
-They seek out nonviolent solutions to conflicts, help others through service, promote social and economic justice, show kindness in their daily lives, and are guided by the belief that there is an inner Light within everyone.
+Quakers are members of the Religious Society of Friends and place great value on community, continuous inquiry, and belonging.
+They seek nonviolent solutions to conflict, help others through service, promote social and economic justice, show kindness in their daily lives, and are guided by the belief that every living thing has an inner Light.

 Our Core Quaker Values

-• We believe that every member of our community can grow and change in order to reach their potential — we call this the inner light.
+• We believe that every member of our community can grow and change in order to reach their potential.

 • We act courageously in alignment with our core moral beliefs and strive to be socially responsible.